-Description The subject property comprises a two storey mid terraced chalet style villa.
-Accommodation GROUND FLOOR:- Entrance Vestibule leading to Entrance Hallway, Living Room, Dining Room with Open Plan Kitchen.
-HALF LEVEL LANDING:- Bathroom (with Wc).
-FIRST FLOOR:- Landing & Three Bedrooms.
-Gross internal floor area (m2) 110m2 or thereby.
-Neighbourhood and location The subjects are located within a residential area lying to the south of Glasgow City Centre where surrounding properties are similar in age and character.
+Description The subject property comprises a two storey semi detached villa with single storey rear extension.
+Accommodation GROUND FLOOR: Entrance Vestibule leading to Entrance Hallway, Living Room, Dining Room and Kitchen with Dining Area.
+FIRST FLOOR: Landing, Three Bedrooms and Bathroom with WC.
+Gross internal floor area (m2) 107 sq metres or thereby.
+Cross internal noor area (iii ) Tor 34 metes of thereby.
+Neighbourhood and location The subjects are located within the popular Newton Mearns district lying to the south of Glasgow city centre where surrounding properties are similar in age and character.
 Adequate local shopping, educational and public transport facilities are available close by.
-There is a lane located to the rear of the property.
-Age Believed to have been constructed circa 1910.
-Weather Dry but overcast.
+Age Believed to be constructed circa 1965.
+Weather Overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks appear to be of stone construction.

-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+The chimney stacks appear to be of brick construction rendered externally.
+Booting including roof cross Claning was favored visually in anastad with the aid of Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-The roof was seen to be of multi pitched design and overlaid with interlocking concrete tiles.
-The roof covering over the dormer projections was also seen to be of pitched design and overlaid with a concrete tile finish.
+The roof was seen to be of pitched and hipped design and overlaid with concrete tile finish.

+The roof culminated in central and hip ridges which are also overlaid with tile finish and secured to the roof with cement pointing.

+The roof covering over the rear extension was seen to be of flat design and overlaid with felt material.

 Access to the roof void was via a hatch in the landing ceiling.
+This revealed a traditional timber frame construction that has been partially floored and lined to create further storage accommodation only.
+The roof void area was insulated at joist levels.

+Rainwater fittings

-This revealed a traditional timber frame construction that was insulated at joist level.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater goods serving the subjects were seen to be formed in a combination of PVC, cast iron and metal materials.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+Visually inspected with the aid of binoculars where appropriate.

+The rainwater goods serving the subjects were seen to be formed in a combination of PVC and cast iron materials.

+Main walls

+Visually inspected with the aid of binoculars where appropriate.

 Foundations and concealed parts were not exposed or inspected.

+The main walls appear to be of cavity brick/block construction with a part facing brick finish and a part render finish.

-The main walls were seen to be of solid stone construction.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Windows, external doors and joinery

+Internal and external doors were opened and closed where keys were available.

 Random windows were opened and closed where possible.

 Doors and windows were not forced open.

-The windows in the property were seen to be a combination of replacement uPVC construction containing double glazing, replacement timber frame construction containing double glazing and Velux window units.
-It is assumed that replacement windows comply with relevant building and fire regulations.
-The subjects are accessed by a uPVC door to the front and two sets of glazed timber doors to the rear.
-The fascia and soffit boards appear have been overlaid with modern PVC materials.
+The windows in the property were seen to be of replacement uPVC construction containing double glazing.
+It is assumed that replacement windows and doors comply with relevant building and fire regulations.

+The subjects are accessed by uPVC doors to the front and rear.